Exploring your options in language and linguistics

 The Trent Centre for Language and Linguistics allows you to begin your study of languages or, in certain cases, to continue to a more advanced level.

-For information on the degree program in French Studies, offered by the Department of French & Francophone Studies, click here.
+Information on the degree program in French Studies can be found at the web pages of the Department of French & Francophone Studies.

 The TCLL offers two Options designed to complement any major: the Option in Linguistics and the Option in Languages.
 Each enables you to include a wide range of courses in either linguistics or language (modern, Indigenous, and ancient), gaining breadth in the field while also allowing for some specialization.

-In addition, mainly--but not exclusively--in the summer, you may take courses in languages such as Arabic, Italian, and Russian.
+In addition, mainly--but not exclusively--in the summer, you may take courses in languages such as Arabic and Italian.

 Remember, too, that courses in language exist in other departments: study ancient Greek and Latin through the Ancient Greek & Roman Studies Program; or take Nishnaabemowin or Mohawk through Indigenous Studies.